$500

 (Cetuximab is one of the few drugs that’s passed our rigorous clinical trial review process.
 It’s demonstrated an impressive ability to stop or even shrink chordoma tumors in laboratory experiments, and there have even been three published anecdotes of chordoma patients benefiting from it off label.
 Read more about this compelling evidence here.)

-Right now, 19 chordoma patients have a chance to participate in the this trial.
+Chordoma patients have a chance to participate in this trial.
 But they’ll each need to travel to MD Anderson Cancer Center in Houston every two weeks.
 The cost associated with traveling to this clinical trial is a barrier that’s challenging, if not impossible, for many eligible patients to overcome.

 People in our community who could benefit from this drug shouldn’t be limited by lack of ability to pay for travel.
 So we’ve started a new fund to help ease their struggle, and ensure the trial — which will generate crucial knowledge about how best to treat this disease — can be a success.